Dirtybird Records: History

 Claude VonStroke got the idea to create a label in 2002 during the production of Intellect, an intensive study and documentary on DJs and producers in house music and techno.
-He created the concept of the label in order to supply tracks for the DVD's soundtrack.
+He created the concept of the label to supply tracks for the DVD's soundtrack.
 Through the Intellect project, VonStroke met Christian Martin, who later introduced him to his younger brother Justin Martin.
 Justin would go on to contribute music to the soundtrack.

 The first artists to release music on Dirtybird were Claude VonStroke, Justin Martin, and Sammy D. In an interview, VonStroke details the beginnings of starting the label, "I did everything humanly possible.
 Based on what I'd learned making the documentary, I was able to skip a lot of pitfalls and save a lot of money.
 I worked directly with distributors and did a lot of the legwork.
 I even shipped bundles to something like 100 DJs with handwritten notes."
 VonStroke also credits his wife as being the one who helped execute the idea of the label both financially and tactically by giving him a one-year trial with a deadline to pull it off.